vendablefall/blog.leet.cloud/_posts/2017-11-13-Creating-a-VPC-part-3.markdown

 [![]({{ site.url }}/assets/article_images/VPC3/48-route-table-settings-4.PNG)]({{ site.url }}/assets/article_images/VPC3/48-route-table-settings-4.PNG)

-You should now see the green "Save Sucessful" like my screenshot below.
+You should now see the green "Save Successful" like my screenshot below.
 We should now be able to route from our private subnet through our NAT instance and to the internet!

 [![]({{ site.url }}/assets/article_images/VPC3/48-route-table-settings-5.PNG)]({{ site.url }}/assets/article_images/VPC3/48-route-table-settings-5.PNG)

-Go back to your SSH session and try update again:
+Go back to your SSH session and try the update again:
     yum update

 [![]({{ site.url }}/assets/article_images/VPC3/50-private-yum-update.PNG)]({{ site.url }}/assets/article_images/VPC3/50-private-yum-update.PNG)